PowerShell/vscode-powershell/docs/troubleshooting.md

 message starts with `[PSScriptAnalyzer]` or if you are getting faulty script diagnostics (red and green squiggly lines under PowerShell in scripts) please [open an issue there][].

+## Completions aren't appearing

+First, please ensure that the extension itself has properly started.
+Do this by opening the PowerShell Integrated Console and checking the value of the variable `$psEditor`, it should return a version and other fields.
+If it does not, you're probably in a different "PowerShell" terminal in VS Code, and not the extension's integrated console.
+So please open a bug about your extension failing to start instead.

+If the extension _is_ started and the PSIC functional, completions should appear!
+Please double-check that your `editor.suggest.showFunctions` VS Code setting is `true`, as setting it to `false` _will_ disable completions (from all extensions).
+You may also want to check other related settings under "Text Editor -> Suggestions" in VS Code.

 ## Double-click isn't selecting the whole variable

 VS Code provides a default set of word separators, that is, characters that split words